RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/you_have_options.md

 {% endhighlight %}

 The second set of curly brackets looks a little funny - it still has a "\|" in it but there is only one string inside - ", how are you".
 This is intentional.
-What that means is that this string is optional - if it's not in the text being matched, the match will not fail because this string is there.
+What that means is that this string is optional - if it's not in the text being matched, the match will not fail because this string isn't there.
 Go ahead and try it.
-Assuming you've downloaded the tui-youhaveoptions tutorial source (or kept you index.js from the privious tutorials):

-Now, let's test it:
+Assuming you've downloaded the tui-youhaveoptions tutorial source (or kept you index.js from the privious tutorials), let's test it:

 {% highlight shell %}
 prompt> node index.js "Hi there, how are you?"
 {